-The common mask is introduced during the post-processing stage after running the RCMs with their native masks.
-This has the disadvantage that model variables where the fluxes are linked to the orography, such as precipitation, can introduce a bias, if the native mask is located differently in the domain, compared to the common mask.
+the fluxes are linked to the orography, such as precipitation, can introduce a bias if the native mask is located differently in the domain compared to the common mask.
 The same orography bias can be true for winds and thus the sublimation rates as well.
-High precipitation rates are often strongly linked to the steep orography in coastal areas around Antarctica, especially in West Antarctica and on the windward side of the Antarctic Peninsula (basins 24 135 and 25), which is also where we see the largest differences in $\Delta SMB{Gtvr^{-1}}$ in Table 2.
-Comparing the size of the common mask with the REMA mask over the Antarctic Peninsula shows that the common mask is smaller around most of the coastline, Fig. 2 panel B.
+High precipitation rates are often strongly linked to the steep orography in coastal areas around Antarctica, especially in West Antarctica and on the windward side of the Antarctic Peninsula (basins 24 and 25), which is also where we see the largest differences in $\Delta SMB{Gtyr^{-1}}$ in Table 2.
+Comparing the size of the common mask with the REMA mask over the Antarctic Peninsula shows that the common mask is smaller around most of the coastline (Fig. 1b).

-The large differences in $\Delta SMB{Gtyr^{-1}}$ and $\Delta area{\%}$ found in this study suggest the need for more work to be done on a community basis to define a common mask, ideally before further RCM runs are conducted with the aim of contributing to 140 any model intercomparison study.
+The large differences in $\Delta SMB{Gt yr^{-1}}$ and $\Delta area{\%}$ found in this study suggest the need for more work to be done on a community basis to define a common mask, ideally before further RCM runs are conducted with the aim of contributing to any model intercomparison study.
 As the computational demands vary from model to model, we cannot expect the modelling groups to run on the same spatial grid resolution.
-Therefore, we suggest a three-staged effort to be undertaken: Step 1: Agree on a state-of-the-art DEM of the Antarctic continent, with a sufficiently high spatial resolution to be appropriate for even kilometre and sub-kilometre models (Orr et al., 2021).
-This could in our minds be the REMA (Howat et al., 2019) at 100-metre
+Therefore, we suggest a three-stage effort be undertaken:

+Step 1.
+Agree on a state-of-the-art DEM of the Antarctic continent, with a sufficiently high spatial resolution to be appropriate for even kilometre and sub-kilometre models (Orr et al., 2021).
+This could in our minds be REMA (Howat et al., 2019) at a 100 m grid resolution.
+This 100 m grid would form the basis for a community grid.

-- 145 grid resolution.
-This 100-metre grid would form the basis for a community grid.
-Step 2: Agree on a state-of-the-art delineation of surface types, such as bare rock, ice shelves, ice sheet etc., for the Antarctic continent, again with the highest possible resolution.
-Here, we see the grid-independent delineation of Antarctic glaciers as provided by the Randolph Glacier Inventory's shapefiles (RGI Consortium, 2017), combined with the shapefiles from the High resolution vector polygons of the Antarctic coastline data-set (Gerrish et al., 2021) as a possibility.
-These two will then be combined to give the ice mask on the 100-metre - 150 grid.
-Step 3: Provide the community with a common tool for projecting the 100-metre grid onto the RCM modelling grid.
-We suggest that tool will as a minimum give the variables to be used in further model intercomparisons: grid area (we suggest the antarctic domain as defined in the Coordinated Regional Climate Downscaling Experiment (CORDEX)), surface elevation, surface types so one can distinguish between grounded ice, floating ice (glaciers/tongues) and rocks/mountains-ridges and ice-cover percentage.
-The ice-cover percentage will then provide the needed information to have the models contributing equally - 155 despite being run on different model resolutions, as the topography of the ice sheet is the same for all models.
-We imagine the tool consists of needed data in high resolution and a script that can create the grid file in the wanted resolution, possibly in a netCDF format, since most modeling groups are use to working in this format, and it will be easy to handle.
-Ideally the ice mask would evolve over time as the continent changes, however, we feel it is important to first standardize the approach to creating and using ice masks.
-Thus, we suggest that it is noted in the mask file, which data sets are used to create it, and when the data sets are last updated.
+Step 2.
+Agree on a state-of-the-art delineation of surface types, such as bare rock, ice shelves or ice sheet, for the Antarctic continent, again with the highest possible resolution.
+Here, we see the grid-independent delineation of Antarctic glaciers as provided by the Randolph Glacier Inventory's shapefiles (RGI Consortium, 2017), combined with the shapefiles from the High resolution vector polygons of the Antarctic coastline data set (Gerrish et al., 2021) as a possibility.
+These two will then be combined to give the ice mask on the 100 m grid.

+Step 3.
+Provide the community with a common tool for projecting the 100 m grid onto the RCM grid.
+We suggest that this tool will as a minimum give the variables to be used in further model intercomparisons - grid area (we suggest the Antarctic domain as defined in the Coordinated Regional Climate Downscaling Experiment (CORDEX)); surface elevation; surface types so one can distinguish between grounded ice, floating ice (glaciers/tongues) and rocks/mountain ridges; and ice-cover percentage.
+The icecover percentage will then provide the information needed to have the models contributing equally despite being run at different model resolutions, as the topography of the ice sheet is the same for all models.
+We imagine the tool consists of required data in a high resolution and a script that can create the grid file in the desired resolution, possibly in a netCDF format since most modelling groups are used to working in this format and it will be easy to handle.
+Ideally the ice mask would evolve over time as the continent changes; however, we feel it is important to first standardise the approach to creating and using ice masks.
+Thus, we suggest that it is noted in the mask file which data sets are used to create it and when the data sets were last updated.